NovaCat35/cv-generator/README.md

  - Sass

 ## React Setup
-> To get setup with React, run the following in terminal
+> To get set with React, run the following in the terminal/command prompt
 ```
 1) npm create vite@latest projectName -- --template react-ts
 2) cd cv-generator